antoineboult/Python-Weather-Program-SED1115/README.md

-The program will need to help me answer this question : Since I hate wearing winter boots, what are the months of the year that I would absolutely hate?
-This is my python and my csv files for this python weather program.
+The program will need to help me answer this question : Since I hate wearing winter boots, what are the months of the year that I would absolutely hate? you can find my python and my csv files for this python weather program.
 My program reads through specific columns of the csv file that I consider important for the purpose of my program
 The columns that I find important are : Day, Month, Snowfall, Groundsnow All of these serve a purpose for my program since I need to determine if each day of the year is considered a day where I need to wear winter boots.
 It reads month by month, day by day.
 (Use of Day, Month).